Azure/fta-cloudarchitecture/README.md

 ## What are the prerequesites

-*  Basic understanding of Software Archeticture Principles e.g Resliancy, Requirements, Business continuity
+*  Basic understanding of Software Archeticture Principles e.g Resiliency, Requirements, Business continuity
 *